 - Yes, ScholarWorks supports open access with creative commons licensing.
 It is available as a free service to all the faculty/staff/students.

 These guidelines apply to those theses or dissertations which consist of a number of papers either previously published or being published concurrently with the submission of the thesis or dissertation.
 Acceptance and publication of the articles are not criteria for this alternative.
 Each of the papers should constitute a separate chapter of the overall work.
 Preceding the papers should be an introductory section.
 This section may be one or more chapters but should include:

 - a review of the appropriate literature,

-- and a description of methodology used in the study.
+- and a description of the methodology used in the study.

 The student’s advisory committee should determine the format and specific content of this introductory section.